LogoElectromagnet Maker

 RiskTriggerImpactMitigation

-Alias-keyword overconfidenceTeam assumes "12 v electromagnetic lock" wording alone proves technical fit.Procurement decision ignores margin and release-path gaps.Use checker output as gate and require evidence fields before PO release.
+Alias-keyword overconfidenceTeam assumes "12v electromagnetic door lock", "12v electromagnetic lock external use", "12v magnetic electromagnetic lock", "12v electromagnet lock", "12v dc electromagnet lock", "12volt electromagnetic lock", or "12 volt toggle type electromagnetic lock" wording alone proves technical fit.Procurement decision ignores margin and release-path gaps.Use checker output as gate and require evidence fields before PO release.

 Installation derating ignoredCatalog force used directly with misaligned armature/bracket stack.Field retention underperforms expected holding force.Add alignment QA and maintain >1.25x adjusted force margin target.